gilescope/book-exploring-async-basics/src/1_what_is_async.md

 **Let's model our world with these simple rules:**
 1. Everything you do requires resources
-2. Resources are limited and/or timing is important
+2. Resources are limited
+3. Timing is important
 4. Our main purpose is to use resources as efficiently as possible
-5. Waiting is performing work, however it's useless work
-6. Resources are limited
+5. Resources are limited

-Now, all of these need to be true for concurrency to even matter, but this is true from on perspective or another more often than you'd think.
-Even in the simple case that your server or computer has more than enough resources, you still waste energy if you're inefficient or your users might wait longer then they should.

 ### Parallelism